Problem Statement

 - Establish the search space: The minimum possible value for the largest subarray sum is the maximum single element in

-. - Utilize binary search within this bounded search space to efficiently hone in on the minimum of these maximum sum values.
+nums, and the maximum possible value is the sum of all elements innums. - Utilize binary search within this bounded search space to efficiently hone in on the minimum of these maximum sum values.
 At each mid-value (potential maximum sum), check if it's possible to create

-subarrays without exceeding this sum. - Implementation would involve iterating and keeping a running total until adding another element exceeds the mid-value.
+ksubarrays without exceeding this sum. - Implementation would involve iterating and keeping a running total until adding another element exceeds the mid-value.
 If during this process, more than

-subarrays are needed, the mid is too low and should be increased.
+ksubarrays are needed, the mid is too low and should be increased.

 Constraints Insights